Academic Affairs Resource Handbook for Administrators, Faculty, and Staff

 - Click “Grading” and follow onscreen selections.
 If no classes are assigned to you, it will indicate “You have no faculty activity on record.”

 When grading students, please note that grades of “F” and “W” require a last date of attendance.
 “WN” grades are automatically assigned following the census date of the course when the “Never Attended” box has been checked for a student.

 Work-based learning faculty coordinators:

-must be teaching faculty or division directors in the program of study/division in which they are teaching or administering
+- must be teaching faculty or associate dean in the program of study/division in which they are teaching or administering

-Work-based learning faculty coordinators will be appointed by the appropriate curriculum division director.
+- Work-based learning faculty coordinators will be appointed by the appropriate associate dean.

-The division director will renew all appointments each semester.
+- The associate dean will renew all appointments each semester.